Amazon Web Services (AWS) Deployment Configuration—Manual Mode (Essentials Subscription)

 3. Type a name for your deployment, and then click SAVE AND CONTINUE.

-4. Select Manual Mode, and then click SAVE & CONTINUE.
+4. Select Automatic Mode, and then click SAVE & CONTINUE.

 IAM policy and role creation